bootpack/bootpack/docs/deployment.md

 The template's included CI workflow validates but **does not deploy**.
 Enable Pages and its permissions explicitly for the repository that should be published.

-The separate `bootpack.github.io` organization landing repository should become a small directory pointing to the canonical `bootpack.io` site, current starter, documentation and examples.
-Change that page only once the destination is live;
+The separate `bootpack.github.io` organization landing repository is a small directory pointing to the canonical `bootpack.io` site, current starter, documentation and examples.
+GitHub Pages publishes its `master` branch from the repository root.
+The empty Reactstrap repository was deleted on 2026-09-08.
-do not redirect users to an unconfigured domain.
-No Reactstrap link is needed after the empty legacy repository is deleted.
+This repository's older project demo still uses `gh-pages`; it is not the v1 site.

 ## Release and rollback

-`develop` is the v1.0.0 integration branch.
-Merging/pushing it to a branch connected to a host can deploy publicly, so review that host's settings first.
-Create the v1.0.0 tag/release only after the [release gates](release-v1.md) pass.
-The version in package.json is the target version, not evidence that the release has been published.
+`develop` is the integration branch.
+Merging/pushing it to a branch connected to a host can deploy publicly, so review that host's settings first. v1.0.0 was released on 2026-09-08 after the [release gates](release-v1.md) passed.
+The known-good production deployment is `c0c04c29.bootpack.pages.dev` at 6ab479c; the tag points to that tested commit.
+A version in package.json alone is not publication evidence.

 Record the known-good deployment ID and commit before replacing an existing site.
 Use the host's deployment rollback if verification fails; do not use force pushes